Marmalade-NG/marmalade-compare/compare.md

 (1) : Key management is unclear: who exactly own the keys ?
 Who has the ability to upgrade code, and manipulate the ledger ?

 (2) : Dead code, Typechecker results ignored, code difficult to read and to maintain.
 Complex control flow.
-Recommendations and best practices from the Pact team not followed.
+Recommendations and guidances advised by the Pact team not followed.

 (3) : More than 8 serious issues already discovered

 (4) : A single serious issue has been discovered

-(5) : Tokens identifier can't be the same on different chains, preventing X-chains transfers
+(5) : Tokens identifiers can't be the same on different chains, preventing X-chains transfers

 (6) : Only works in KDA in case of enabled royalty